openmultiplayer/web/docs/scripting/resources/limits.md

 | Tab List Columns (DIALOG_STYLE_TABLIST(\_HEADERS))           | 4     |
 | Tab List Column Characters (DIALOG_STYLE_TABLIST(\_HEADERS)) | 128   |
 | Tab List Row Characters (DIALOG_STYLE_TABLIST(\_HEADERS))    | 256   |

+Notes:

+1. Although the vehicle model limit in 0.3 is unlimited, if you use a large amount of vehicle models then it will affect client performance.
+2. Although the textdraw string limit is 1024 characters, if colour codes (e.g. ~r~) are used beyond the 255th character it may crash the client.
+3. It is possible to show all Textdraws at the same time for one player, however this is not recommended.
+4. To circumvent these limits, it is possible to use a [streamer](https://github.com/samp-incognito/samp-streamer-plugin).
+Streamers work by only creating the entities etc. that are close to players.
+5. Due to client limitations only up to 51 actors may actually be shown at a time.
+6. Vehicle IDs start at ID 1 and thus range from 1 to 1999, even if MAX_VEHICLES is 2000.
+Objects and player objects also start at ID 1.